|2014 Season (CBSSports.com)||460.00||18.00||.270||58.00||62.00||20.00|

 |by R.J.
 White | CBSSports.com|

-(9/25/13) Padres outfielder Will Venable is back in the starting lineup for Wednesday's game against the Diamondbacks.
-He missed Monday and Tuesday due to an abdominal injury.
+(9/13/14) Padres outfielder Will Venable is not in the starting lineup for Saturday's game in Arizona.

 |by Igor Mello | CBSSports.com|